-The preparation of the 2017/2018 - 2021/2022 Spatial Development Framework (SDF) for uMhlathuze was undertaken and adopted during May 2017.
-The document represents the fourth Review of the 2017/2018 - 2021/2022 SDF and aims to achieve the following:
+The document represents the Fifth Generation Spatial Development Framework (SDF) for uMhlathuze Municipality for 2022/23 - 2026/2027 and aims to achieve the following:

-- Include any updated information, specifically sector plan information, available since the preparation of the 2017/2018 - 2021/2022 SDF in 2017. - Further interrogate areas where strategic intervention is required and where strategic opportunities exist and provision of indicative mapping of such. - Update mapping given any new/updated information available. - Address comments received from the provincial Department of Cooperative Governance and Traditional Affairs (CoGTA) on the assessment of the 2017/2018 - 2021/2022 SDF as adopted in May 2020. - o Consider alignment and cross border issues from the King Cetshwayo District family. - Consider improved alignment between the uMhlathuze Land Use Scheme and the uMhlathuze SDF. - Provide any information from government departments and other service providers on projects, supplemented by internal projects for mapping and spatial presentation.
+- Include any updated information, specifically sector plan information, available since the preparation and subsequent reviews of the 2017/2018 - 2021/2022 SDF in 2017. - Further interrogate areas where strategic intervention is required and where strategic opportunities exist and provision of indicative mapping of such. - Update mapping given any new/updated information available. - Address comments received from the provincial Department of Cooperative Governance and Traditional Affairs (CoGTA) on the assessment of the fourth review of the 2017/2018 - 2021/2022 SDF as adopted in May 2021. - o Consider alignment and cross border issues from the King Cetshwayo District family. - Consider improved alignment between the uMhlathuze Land Use Scheme and the uMhlathuze SDF. - Provide any information from government departments and other service providers on projects, supplemented by internal projects for mapping and spatial presentation.